randyp/randyp.github.io/content/fisher-yates-proof/body.md

 <aside>2022-03-14 by Randy Pensinger</aside>
 <p class="break"><br></p>

-[I have found great visualization](https://bost.ocks.org/mike/shuffle/) of the [fisher-yates shuffling algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm), but have yet to find a great *visualization of the proof* that the fisher-yates shuffle is *random*.
+[I have found great visualization](https://bost.ocks.org/mike/shuffle/) of the [fisher-yates shuffling algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm), but I have yet to find a great *visualization of the proof* that the fisher-yates shuffle is *random*.

-What do we mean by *random*?
+What do we mean by a *random* shuffle?
-One way to prove a shuffle is (uniformly) random is to show that every element has equal probability of being shuffled to every position, including the original position.
+We mean *uniformly* random - that each element in the list could be shuffled into each position with equal probability.

 ![each element in each position](../assets/img/each-element-each-position.svg)

+How frequently should the element e<sub>i</sub> be shuffled into the position j?
+1 in n times.
+Or position k?
+Also 1 in n times.
+Each element in each position 1 out of n times.

 ## Algorithm